tszwinglitw/5004-TeamActivities/Module05/README.md

 Now it is your turn to practice reading files.
 You will notice a file called, [courses.txt](courses.txt) in the repository.
 This file contains a list of student names, and the courses they are taking.
 A name may show up more than once, but the course will be different.
-You should use your Student class, along with a HashMap of `<Student, Set<String>>` to store the information.
+You should use a HashMap of `<String, Set<String>>` to store the information.
+We are intentionally suggesting String to make it easier (as the file doesn't have student ID in it).

 This is good practice with file reading, and make sure you discuss as a group what you are doing.